luhmann/tutorial-ng2-weather-app/steps/004-current-day-forecast.md

 ```

 * The OpenWeatherMap-API also does not provide us with chance of precipitation so we will leave out that information (marked in the screenshot with an x)
 * We also need icons as shown in the screenshots.
 Our chosen API does provide icons but they are not very attractive.
 You can replace them with these: http://adamwhitcroft.com/climacons/.
 Use the svg-files.
-You can use them in image tags, or as svg is just an xml format use them directly in your html-templates
+You can use them in image tags, or as svg is just an xml format use them directly in your html-templates.
+You can then map the weather-condition-id we already use for the `<weather-mood>`-component to the corresponding icon.
+* Do not forget to write tests.